-The Supreme Court has recently relinquished the cases of certain entities that have fallen victim to the Ponzi schemes of Bernie Madoff and Allen Stanford.
+The Supreme Court relinquished the cases of certain entities that have fallen victim to the Ponzi schemes of Bernie Madoff and Allen Stanford.

 Both the Madoff and Stanford cases were thrown out.